zaphosting/docs/docs/fivem-txadmin-features.md

 ## Cfg Editor

-In the Cfg editor your server.cfg can be configured, the whole thing works the same way as the config editor in the ZAP hosting interface.
+In the Cfg editor your server.cfg can be configured, the whole thing works the same way as the config editor in the ZAP-Hosting interface.

 ![image](https://user-images.githubusercontent.com/13604413/159169655-907a4b05-0d58-4c27-a419-40805662d380.png)